LIVE EDGE SLABS, LOCAL HARDWOOD LUMBER, TURNING BLANKS, CUSTOM SAWING

-Local: We look for dead, down and unwanted trees here in Corrales and throughout the Albuquerque area.
+Local: We look for and harvest dead, down and unwanted trees here in Corrales and throughout the Albuquerque area.
 We work with individual homeowners and landowners, and we work with tree service partners.

 - We are looking for tree trunks at least 12” in diameter and at least 6 feet long.
 If you have something unusual that’s smaller than this, let us know.

-- If you have your own tree service planning to remove your tree, we can work with them to make sure a valuable log is preserved in the removal process.
+- If you have your own tree service we can work with them to make sure a valuable log is preserved in the removal process.

-We are looking for these varieties and other local and exotic hardwoods:
+We are looking for these varieties and other local and exotic species:

 Cherry, apricot and

 We are not looking for cottonwood except for large burls.

 We do sometimes take elm logs but only large-diameter and very straight.

 Regional: We have contacts in the southwest region who can supply us with logs that are not locally available.
 We work with others in the same business as we are and who source their logs in their localities in the same way we do here.

 The saw: We run a Woodmizer LT 40 horizontal bandsaw.
 The LT 40 has a 26.5 horsepower motor and many nice features for ease of use and accuracy, including a hydraulic loading unit that can lift a 3,000-pound log onto the saw bed, hydraulic clamps to hold the work in place, and a digital readout to set blade height and plank thickness.
 It’s theoretically portable, but we have it set up as a stationary machine, under a beautiful shade structure built by our friends at Barrows Fencing and Gates.